Silvio Berlusconi is making a fourth run for Prime Minister in Italy's upcoming parliamentary elections

 Spiro says developments in Italy show investors should start paying more attention to country-specific risks

-Editor's note: Nicholas Spiro is managing director of London-based Spiro Sovereign Strategy, a niche consultancy specializing in sovereign credit risk.
+Editor’s Note: Nicholas Spiro is managing director of London-based Spiro Sovereign Strategy, a niche consultancy specializing in sovereign credit risk.
 Spiro advises private and institutional clients on qualitative aspects of sovereign risk, with a particular focus on Europe.

-(CNN) -- He's back.
-Having kept a relatively low profile since being forced to step down as Italy's premier last year, Silvio Berlusconi, the bad boy of Italian politics, has decided to run for the fourth time as the centre-right's prime ministerial candidate in a keenly awaited parliamentary election likely to take place in February.
+He’s back.
+Having kept a relatively low profile since being forced to step down as Italy’s premier last year, Silvio Berlusconi, the bad boy of Italian politics, has decided to run for the fourth time as the centre-right’s prime ministerial candidate in a keenly awaited parliamentary election likely to take place in February.